cyverse-austria/docs/docs/deployments/userportal.md

 ### iRODs

-For user portal we would need to create an irods `rodsadmin` user.
+For user-portal we would need to create an irods `rodsadmin` user.

 ```bash
 # replace YOURPASSWORDHERE